WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 1. Click the **Recycle** link to recycle the role and reload the configuration.
 Once you click on the link, the Products page will turn blank.

-1. Got back to browser, remove _/Home/Recylce_ from address bar, and then press Enter to reload the site.
+1. Go back to the browser, remove _/Home/Recycle_ from the address bar, and then press **Enter** to reload the site.
 The **Products** page should come back normal after a short delay.

 1. Make sure that the cache is still enabled and then refresh the page in the browser **twice** to prime the cache with data.
 Notice that the elapsed times for the cached scenario have increased indicating that the application is now using the Windows Azure Caching provider instead of the in-memory provider.